DarkFalcon12/Dapp-for-Medical-Record/README.md

 ```sh
 ipfs cat <IPFS_HASH>
 ```
 After you have done everything, add the metamask extension in your browser and connect it with the ganache account to generate token.
-After you have integrated ganache with metamask, run the interact.js
+After you have integrated ganache with metamask, create a frontend for your project and run it.
+The sample frontend is given as app.js and should be placed inside the `client/src/`

 Next if you want to add the patient data, it will initiate a transaction through which u can add the data onto the blockchain.